Cross-boundary Behavioural Reprogrammability Reveals Evidence of Pervasive Universality: Conclusions

-The results also suggest that the more complex a system the more sensitive it is to its initial conditions, thereby becoming fundamentally less predictable.
-That is, a discrete dynamic system whose trajectory has entered a more complex orbit has a greater degree of freedom to explore and becomes less controllable in the face of perturbations.
-However, the results also indicate that even the most complex and random looking systems can be effectively and qualitatively reprogrammed.
-Indeed, the common belief was that CA of Wolfram's class 3 were in some sense ``too wild" (of highest entropy) to be controlled and made to perform useful computations (i.e. to be practically programmable), but we have shown that this is not the case in any fundamental sense.
-Furthermore, classes 1 and 2 that were believed to be of limited computational value turned out to be highly programmable too, able to carry out even the most complex qualitative computations, thereby strongly suggesting that even the simplest rules are strong candidates for Turing universality.
+The results suggest, however, that at the studied time scale the more complex a system the more sensitive it is to its initial conditions, thereby becoming fundamentally less predictable and that even the most complex and random looking systems can effectively and qualitatively be reprogrammed.
+Indeed, the common belief was that CA of Wolfram's class 3 were in some sense ``too wild" (of highest entropy) to be controlled and made to perform useful computations (i.e. to be practically reprogrammable), but we have shown that this is not the case in any fundamental sense.

+Furthermore, examples of simple cellular automata (e.g. classes 1 and 2) that were believed to be of limited computational power turned out to be highly programmable too, able to carry out even the most complex qualitative computations, thereby strongly suggesting that even the simplest rules are strong candidates for Turing universality.
 The results shown bear out a generalized phenomenon of pervasive reprogrammability.